krispyarena/advanced-java-programming/bin/exceptionHandling/exceptionNotes.md

     - Inherit the custom class from Exception class
     - throw that custom exception
     - enclose the code which can throw exception in try block
-    - catch that exception using catch block
+    - catch that exception using catch block.